-Studying the technology in hospitals, nursing technology and technology rehabilitation the scientists at EdiZONE developed the buckling gel technology.
-One of the buckling gel products is EquaGel®, now the best gel cushions for wheelchairs available.
-An EquaGel® wheelchair gel cushion allows pressure points at the ischium and coccyx to free-float down in the cushion while the client’s weight is evenly distributed across the entire contact surface of the cushion.
+Studying the technology in hospitals, nursing and rehabilitation, the scientists at EdiZONE developed the buckling gel technology that is EquaGel®.
+EquaGel® cushions are now considered the best cushions for wheelchairs available.
+An EquaGel® wheelchair cushion allows pressure points at the ischium and coccyx to free-float down in the cushion while the client’s weight is evenly distributed across the entire contact surface of the cushion.
 A client of any size, any weight or any shape will not “Hit Bottom” on an EquaGel® gel wheelchair cushion.
 Hence the client will experience extended comfort.
 As noted above, that is not the case with all other cushioning technologies.

 How do EquaGel® gel cushions for wheelchairs hold up to incontinency concerns?

 Extremely well!
-The EquaGel® gel cushions for wheelchairs are non-allergenic and can be washed simply by spraying the gel cushions for wheelchairs with water.
+The EquaGel® gel cushions are non-allergenic and can be washed simply with soap and water.
 For further sanitation treatments, soaps and disinfectants do not harm the gel cushion.
-All EquaGel® gel cushions for wheelchairs include covers that are vapor permeable, fluid resistant and fire resistant.
+All EquaGel® cushions include covers that are vapor permeable, fluid resistant and fire resistant.
 They too are easily laundered.